discord/access/README.md

 }
 ```

-Then set the following variables in your `.env.production` file
+Then set the following variables in your `.env.production` file:
 ```
 # Generate a good secret key using `python -c 'import secrets; print(secrets.token_hex())'`
 # this is used to encrypt Flask cookies